jodaelliott/Quantum-Espresso-Introduction/gettingStartedWithPW.md

        calculation = '' !
 The type of job requested
        prefix      = '' !
 The name of the files created outdir      = '' !
 Where metadata is stored
-       psuedodir   = '' !
+       pseudo_dir   = '' !
 The location of the pseudopotentials
        verbosity   = '' !
 How detailed is the output from the code /